FoldingSkyGames/Folding-Sky-Story-Plugin/README.md

 ## Usage

+0. Know how to use Blueprints, Actors, ActorComponents, and code plugins in UE4.
+There are many resources available on the internet that cover these topics well.
+I will be glad to field any questions, but answers may involve me pointing to tutorials off topic.
 1. Create a Story Blueprint by right cicking the content browser then from the "Create Advanced Asset -> Blueprints" context menu in editor
 <p align="center">
   <img src="./GitAssets/CreateStoryBlueprint.jpg" alt="Create Story Blueprint">